ralucas/node-zillow/README.md

   })
 ```

 The following API calls are deprecated and will be removed in the 1.0.0 release.
 Using `callApi()` is the recommended approach and should be able to do everthing that the legacy functions do.
-If you see problems, PR's are welcome.
+If you see problems with `callApi()`, PR's and issues are welcome.

 Zillow.getDeepSearchResults()